Tag: expectation

 ※Reflection※

-How do you prepare your and heart for Advent?
+How do you prepare your life and heart for Advent?
 If you knew Jesus would come back on Christmas Day, what would you do?

 ※Prayer※